jasonsilberman/boat/README.md

 $ npm install boat
 ```

+*Note: If you plan on using the command-line utility, you should run `npm install boat -g` instead.*

 ## Usage
-Setting up your project to use `boat` is easy.
+Setting up your project to use Boat is easy.
+There are two ways to use Boat: through the JavaScript API or through the command-line utility.

+*You can check out some examples of Boat inside the [`examples/`](examples/) directory.*

+### API
 1. Create a file to initiate your tests from (ie. `test.js`)
-2. Inside this newly created testing file, you need to initiate `boat` and tell it where your test files are.
+2. Inside this newly created testing file, you need to initiate Boat and tell it where your test files are.

 ```js
 var boat = require('boat');